FREQUENTLY ASKED QUESTIONS

 Can I bring my child to one of your therapists?

-We provide services through partner organizations such as schools, Head Start, and Early Intervention programs.
-Currently, we do not have our own outpatient facilities.
+We provide therapy at a center in Commerce Twp., please call this number for scheduling an appointment 248-963-1224.
+We also provide services through partner organizations such as schools, Head Start, and Early Intervention programs.

 How can my child receive services through you?

 You can ensure your child receives our services through his or her enrollment with one of our partner organizations.

 What are the differences between what you provide and what a contract services firm provides?

 We are not a contract services firm.
 As a non-profit organization, our mission is to provide services to children with special needs, their families and all those who are part of the child’s life.
 To meet that mission, many of the services we provide are “in-kind” or offered at little or no cost.
 We do not provide services for the sole purpose of raising revenue.

 Where do my donations go?